pik4li/qute-rbw/README.md

 - Seamless integration with qutebrowser's insert mode
 - Caches recently used entries for quick access
 - Supports TOTP codes if available
+    - Copies totp automatically on password insertion.
+So you can insert password, and paste your clipboard to instantly login.

 ## Prerequisites